Durgasravanipenumaka/C-Programs/Pointers.md

         }
 }
 ```
-## 8.Write a C program to remove all vowels in a string using pointer notations.
+## 16. Write a C program to remove all vowels in a string using pointer notations.
 ```c
 #include<stdio.h>
 #include<string.h>